 J. Christopher Munley

-While every case is unique, Pennsylvania law allows Scranton car accident victims to recover both economic and non-economic damages:
+While every case is unique, Pennsylvania law allows car accident victims to recover both economic and non-economic damages:

 These cover your quantifiable financial losses, including: